 This ice cream tastes just like Dulce de Leche.
 It was delicious.
 I wish I would have been able to drizzle each bowl with some extra Dulce de Leche to make the flavor even stronger.
 However, I must say that the chocolate ganache was the next best thing.
-The ganche hardens slightly with the coldness from the ice cream giving you a nice fudgy consistency.
-You end up with creamy Dulce De Leche ice cream with bits of fudgy chocolaty goodness followed by crunchy pecans.
+The ganache hardens slightly with the coldness from the ice cream giving you a nice fudgy consistency.
+You end up with this creamy ice cream with bits of fudgy chocolaty goodness followed by crunchy pecans.
 It’s a party in you mouth!
 Thank Tina!

 - 1 3/4 cup whole milk, divided

 - 1/2 cup half & half

 - 1/4 cup heavy cream

 - 1/2 of a 14 oz can of dulce de leche (found in the Latin isle)

 - 3/4 – 1 – cup chopped toasted pecans